Vaishd30/Zomato-Data-Analytics-Project/README.md

 5.Boxplot

 From the below graph we can conclude that offline order received lower rating in comparision to online rating.

 ![Boxplot](https://github.com/user-attachments/assets/a705424b-7f3f-49ea-b04a-e93ab60c2a31)

 6.Heatmap

-TO generate a Heatmap a pivot table was created with the variables and we can conclude that Dining restuarnts primarily accept offline orders,whereas cafes primarily receive online orders.
+To generate a Heatmap a pivot table was created with the variables and we can conclude that Dining restuarnts primarily accept offline orders,whereas cafes primarily receive online orders.
 This suggests that clients prefer orders in person at restaurants, but prefer online ordering at cafes.

 ![Heatmap](https://github.com/user-attachments/assets/6a0e1bc8-da77-4193-82a6-aa9bc156131c)